LauraVrkmp/Programmeerproject/DESIGN.md

         - OST clients: n, NSP clients: n
     - topics clickable for trend (with opiates, without, unknown specified)
       - current year in different color in bar chart
-    - amount clickable for comparisson to other countries (with opiates, without, unknown specified)
+    - amount clickable for comparisson to other countries (with opiates, without, unknown specified, corrected for population size)
       - current country in different color in bar chart
   - with drug selected
     - time slide
+      - map coloring by selecting prevalence / treatment demand (corrected for population size) / seizures of drugs / purity/potency
       - prevalence
         - bar chart with lifetime, overlap year, overlap month for all and young
           - total percentage